Lack of trust. Lack of adoption.

 Organizations might consider being abundantly clear about how they will use patient data by sharing a public statement around responsible and explainable AI and AI governance.

 In addition to earning trust with consumers, clinicians must trust AI to adopt it.
 When clinicians are using AI to make decisions, they need to believe the technology is trustworthy and dependable.
 But how dependable must the technology be before making it available to clinicians?
 As reliable as a medical student?
 A nurse?
 A physician’s assistant?

 Proving outcomes is one way to earn clinicians’ trust in AI.
-Jvion is using an Eigen-based cognitive computing engine to help healthcare organisations identify patient-specific risk of adverse events and recommend individualised actions to help mitigate those risks.
-By using Jvion’s solution to reduce readmissions, Health First has avoided more than 800 unnecessary inpatient length of stay days and realised about $2 million in material savings.
+Jvion is using an Eigen-based cognitive computing engine to help healthcare organizations identify patient-specific risk of adverse events and recommend individualized actions to help mitigate those risks.
+By using Jvion’s solution to reduce readmissions, Health First has avoided more than 800 unnecessary inpatient length of stay days and realized about $2 million in material savings.